omarryhan/aiogoogle/docs/index.rst

         'scopes': config['client_creds']['scopes'],
         'redirect_uri': 'http://localhost:5000/callback/aiogoogle',
     }
-    state = create_secret()  # Shouldn't be a global or a hardcoded variable. should be tied to a session or a user and shouldn't be used more than once nonce = create_secret()  # Shouldn't be a global or a hardcoded variable. should be tied to a session or a user and shouldn't be used more than once
+    # Shouldn't be a global or a hardcoded variable.
+    # Instead, should be tied to a session or a user and shouldn't be used more than once
+    state = create_secret()
+    nonce = create_secret()

     LOCAL_ADDRESS = 'localhost'